Isocyanate: Production

 An isocyanate is also the immediate product of the Hofmann rearrangement, but typically hydrolyzes under reaction conditions.

 Reactivity

 With nucleophiles

 Isocyanates are electrophiles, and as such they are reactive toward a variety of nucleophiles including alcohols, amines, and even water.
-They are more reactive than structurally analogous isothiocyanates.

 Upon treatment with an alcohol, an isocyanate forms a urethane linkage:

-where R and R' are alkyl or aryl groups.
+R and R' are alkyl or aryl groups.

 If a diisocyanate is treated with a compound containing two or more hydroxyl groups, such as a diol or a polyol, polymer chains are formed, which are known as polyurethanes.